Tell us about your epiphany moment when you decided you were going to seriously pursue writing and eventually publication.

 What lesson is the Lord teaching you right now or recently taught you?

-Christa is giving away a copy of Walking on Broken Glass.
-To be entered in the book giveaway, leave a comment and check back next Tuesday, March 2, to see if you've won.
+CJ is giving away a copy of Thicker Than Blood.
+To be entered in the book giveaway, leave a comment and check back on Sunday, January 31st to see if you've won.
 You can enter twice--once on each post in this spotlight.
 If you want to guarantee that you're notified if you win, then leave your email address in the comment, otherwise, you can just check back and email me through the button in my sidebar.

 **Annoying little disclaimer: This giveaway is open only to U.S. addresses.
 By clicking on the Amazon link above or in the sidebar, and purchasing, I will receive a very small percentage of the sale.